-When people of think of Singapore they normally think of Singapore Slings, shipping, finance or high rise buildings.
-But the city offers far more than that with rich cultural diversity that leads to an excellent variety of sites, food and shopping.
-Singaporeans with money also love their conveniences and high priced designer items.
+When people of think of Singapore they normally think of Singapore Slings, shipping, finance or skyscrapers.
+But the city offers far more than that with rich cultural diversity that leads to an excellent variety of attractions, cuisine and shopping.
+Singaporeans also love their conveniences and high priced designer items.
 Despite being sandwiched between Malaysia and Indonesian islands, we actually didn’t realize the tiny city-state nation had Sentosa island, a great man made beach in Singapore!

 To reach Sentosa Island via public transport you can catch a monorail called the Sentosa Express

 from Singapore’s Harbourfront metro station.
 It’s very convenient to get there from anywhere in Singapore because the metro network is vast, clean and because of its colonial past, English is the official language of Singapore.
 When we visited Sentosa Island we had the misfortune of it being a public holiday.
 This meant hordes of the densely populated nation were heading for the beach.
 We waited nearly 30 minutes to get on a jam packed monorail, and train pushers ensured the cars were filled to capacity.